xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 python ablation2_initial.py 42   # no initial values for 42 node cluster
 ```

-When running on our side, the no initial values cases takes slightly longer than the cases with
+The two commands will generate the model placements and save them to `./layouts/raw_24`
+and `./layouts/raw_42`.
+For the 24-node cluster, on our side it takes around 85 minutes to find
-initial values (to find the same objective).
-Matching the results shown in Figure 11(b) in the
+the model placement with same objective value as the one found in Sec 6.4.
+For the 42-node
-paper.
+cluster, on our side it takes around 50 minutes to find the model placement with same objective value
+as the one found in Sec 6.5.
+Both are longer than the time needed when starting from heuristic
+solutions.
+This matches our result in the paper.
+We provide the traces in `./layouts/raw_24/trace.txt`
+and `./layouts/raw_42/trace.txt`.

 > **Note:** Because of the difference of Gurobi license and hardware, the running time you get might
 > be different from ours.
 This is an issue with the Gurobi solver instead of our system.